 We have a standard product set for construction that is working well for us

-If you’re in the drone surveying and mapping business, pricing your products can be a tricky proposition.
-On the one hand, you want to charge enough to cover your business costs and make money; on the other hand, you don’t want to price yourself out of the market.
+Pricing your products is a trade-off.
+You want to charge enough to cover your business costs and make money, but you don’t want to price yourself out of the market.
 The key is to strike a balance between these two competing objectives.
 Here are a few tips to help you price your drone surveying products:

 1. Know your business costs.
 This is the starting point for setting your prices.
 Make sure you take into account not only the cost of your drone and associated equipment but also your overhead costs (such as office space, insurance, etc.) and your own time and labor.